Dr. Fin

-Ilene Kahn Power’s “An Amish Sin” wins Best Picture…
+Ilene Kahn Power’s “An Amish Sin” won Best Picture…

-Ilene Kahn Power’s “An Amish Sin” wins Best Picture for Television at the 2023 LEO Awards as well as Best Cinematography by Thomas Burstyn.
-The film has also been selected as a Humanitas finalist.
+Ilene Kahn Power’s “An Amish Sin” won Best Picture for Television at the 2023 LEO Awards as well as Best Cinematography by Thomas Burstyn.
+The film was selected as a Humanitas finalist.

 The Amish world has always fascinated outsiders with its insular community and 18th century lifestyle that shuns the temptations of modernity.
 All is not as wholesome as it seems.
 Inspired by true stories, Amish Sin follows Rachel (Dylan Ratzlaff), an Amish teen who refuses to obey her parent’s command that she marry the man who abused her as a child.
 When she attempts to run away, she is caught and sent to a “rehab” for Amish girls who don’t follow the rules.
 Managing to escape from the facility, she makes her way to a neighboring city where she has to learn to live – and find her place — in our world.
 The film also stars Kellie Martin as Rachel’s mother Sara and Rukiya Bernard as Grace, who befriends Rachel when she leaves the Amish community.